snyderjo/Neural-Network-Tutorial/index.md

 All of the above are packaged into `nnfiles`, which is called in `MNIST test.ipynb` to estimate a fully-connected neural network on the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).
 I was able to achieve a 95% accuracy!

-This was among my initial projects in python and git.
+This was among my first projects in python and git.

 Several years later, I added the code necessary to make each file module and provided a virtual environment (along with a handful of necessary updates).